Amityadav9/Real-time-detection/rt-detrv2/readme.md

-# Real-Time Object Detection with RT-DETRv2
+# Real-Time Object Detection with YOLO and RT-DETRv2

-This repository contains two implementations of real-time object detection using the RT-DETRv2 model.
-The first implementation focuses solely on object detection, while the second combines object detection with image captioning using the BLIP model.
+This repository contains implementations of real-time object detection using two popular models: YOLO and RT-DETRv2.
+The code is designed to process video files and perform real-time object detection.

 ## Overview

+- **YOLO**: A widely-used real-time object detection system known for its speed and accuracy.
-RT-DETRv2 is a state-of-the-art real-time object detection model that builds upon the original RT-DETR architecture.
-It introduces selective multi-scale feature extraction and improved training strategies for better performance while maintaining real-time capabilities.
+- **RT-DETRv2**: A state-of-the-art real-time object detection model that builds upon the original RT-DETR architecture, introducing selective multi-scale feature extraction and improved training strategies for better performance while maintaining real-time capabilities.

-### Features
+## Features

 - Real-time object detection with bounding boxes
 - Multi-class object recognition